-Code ReviewEvaluate codebase practices and process to elevate your development team
+Code ReviewEvaluate codebase practices to elevate your development team

 Quality begins with your codebase

 It’s hard to see the forest through the trees—or the lines-and-lines of code.
 If you want to be sure your development organization is as strong as it could be, a Code Review is a necessary healthcheck.
 We can provide an objective assessment of your own codebase, perform a third party code review, and guide improvements to your team that will enhance your output long term.

 What do I get from a Code Review?

 We’re not just here to red-line your code, we’re objective experts who offer comprehensive guidance that will help you improve your throughput, increase quality, and strengthen your team.
 When you engage with us for code review services, here are the key things you’ll receive:

 - Code base documentation with recommendations for incremental improvement

 - Code quality and practices documentation with recommendations for ongoing upgrades